 These experiences are often highly traumatic for children and can have lifelong effects that last all throughout adulthood.
 In a study conducted from 1995 to 1997, the Center for Disease Control (‘CDC’) and Kaiser Permanente led the largest investigation in history on childhood adverse experiences (ACE’s) including: childhood abuse, neglect, poverty, and household challenges.
 The study found a substantial link between ACE's and negative health issues that develop with age.

-Furthermore, according to the National Center for Biotechnology Information, ACE’s have been linked to: (1) risky health behaviors such as teen pregnancy, illegal drugs, and high-risk sexual behavior such as unprotected sex; (2) chronic health conditions including various auto-immune diseases, inflammation, and allergies; (3) low life potential resulting from anxiety or depression affecting daily life, inability to maintain employment, lack of coping skills, and difficulty forming or maintaining relationships; and (5) earlier deaths resulting from either suicide, victimization, death, violence, or disease.
+Furthermore, according to the National Center for Biotechnology Information, ACE’s have been linked to: (1) risky health behaviors such as teen pregnancy, illegal drugs, and high-risk sexual behavior such as unprotected sex; (2) chronic health conditions including various auto-immune diseases, inflammation, and allergies; (3) anxiety or depression affecting daily life, inability to maintain employment, lack of coping skills, and difficulty forming or maintaining relationships; and (5) earlier deaths resulting from either suicide, victimization, death, violence, or disease.

 What are the risk factors of ACEs?

 The biggest study on ACEs, performed by the National Survey of Children’s Health, established nine factors that help to determine the severity of an individual’s childhood adversity experiences.
 They are below:

 · Lived with a parent or guardian who became divorced or separated

 · Lived with a parent or guardian who died

 · Lived with a parent or guardian who served time in jail or prison

 · Lived with anyone who was mentally ill or suicidal, or severely depressed for more than a couple of weeks